JoeSz/Exopite-Simple-Options-Framework/README.md

 I created this framework for plugins and metaboxes.
 Not for Themes.
 For Themes I recommend CodeStar Framework.

 ### IMPORTANT
-* As 2018-09-04 we have a new hooks name to meet WordPress standards.
+* As 2018-09-11 we have a new hooks name to meet WordPress standards.
-* After multilanguage compatibility the options array will also change.
+* After multilanguage compatibility the <b>options array did changed.</b><br>
+from unique[field-id] to unique[current_lang][field-id] where:<br>
+if multilang plugin installed, then the selected language, otherwise WordPress installed language.

+The Framework is fully functional (accoding our tests) but the refactoring not yet done, some changes will come.

 ### DESCRIPTION